elliotenglish/knowledge_base/artificial_general_intelligence.md

 ## Measuring Intelligence

-- The classical test is the [Turing Test](https://en.wikipedia.org/wiki/Turing_test) in which you have a human subject lingually interacting with a hidden agent.
+- The classical test is the [Turing Test](https://en.wikipedia.org/wiki/Turing_test) in which you have a human subject interact with a hidden agent.
 The goal is for the agent to respond such that the human can not determine that the agent is a non-human.
 - Standardized testing sets/benchmarks (e.g. MMLU, ImageNet) are also available to test models.
 These test a broad set of tasks from comprehension to mathematical proofs.
 There are leaderboards showing the performance of models on these benchmarks, such as the [Hugging Face LLM Leaderboard](https://huggingface.co/spaces/open-llm-leaderboard/open_llm_leaderboard).
 - Objective functions (e.g. perplexity for LLMs) are typically one of the metrics used to gauge the fit of a model to both training and testing data as long as annotations or self-annotations (as in the case of LLMs) are available.
 This is an important way to measure accuracy as it helps align the training process and real world applications.